Summarize this article:

 Using a one-sample t-test, we calculate the t-score and p-value

-If the p-value is less than 0.05, the null hypothesis is rejected, resulting that the fertilizer significantly increases yield.
+If the p-value is less than 0.05, the null hypothesis is rejected, which shows that the fertilizer significantly increases yield.

 A school wants to check if a new teaching method improves students' test scores.
 The old method had an average score of 75, while the new method applied to 40 students resulted in an average of 78 with a standard deviation of 5.
 Should the school adopt the new method?